The strand tangle model provides a simple, correct and complete model of relativistic quantum gravity.

 Asselmeyer-Maluga explored the motion of space between strands, instead of the strands themselves.

-Donoghue, Ivanov and Shkerin argue that quantum gravity is possible.
+Donoghue, Ivanov, and Shkerin argue that quantum gravity is possible.
 See https://arxiv.org/abs/1702.00319.
 The strand tangle model agrees.

-In https://arxiv.org/abs/2211.09902, John Donoghue gives a modern
+In https://arxiv.org/abs/2211.09902, John Donoghue gives a modern summary of quantum gravity.
+Strands agree.

 Strand cosmology

-A quick summary of the history and the present state of the universe
+A quick summary of the history and present state of the universe is given in the figure.

-Simple strands vs superstrings
+Strands vs superstrings

 Publications on strand quantum gravity

-The basis of strand quantum gravity was published in C. Schiller, Testing a conjecture on
+The basis of strand quantum gravity was published in C. Schiller, Testing a conjecture on the origin of space, gravity and mass, Indian Journal of Physics 96 (2022) 3047–3064.
+Read the published paper online for free at rdcu.be/czpom.
+Download the preprint here.pdf

 *

-– published as a book chapter in 2023 – is C. Schiller,
+A dedicated discussion of black hole quantum gravity – published as a book chapter in 2023 – is C. Schiller, Testing a microscopic model for black holes deduced from maximum force.pdf

 *